arthurchoung/HOTDOG/NOTES-Slackware.md

 to start X.

-From the xterm you can run the PEEOS window manager.
+From the xterm you can run the HOT DOG Linux window manager.

 You can customize this as you like.